This post is sponsored by Piccolina

 I find that many kids now, when taught about Rosa Parks, are shocked that bus segregation even existed.
 That reminds me that racism is learned and taught, not inherent.
 And yet, it’s so prevalent and systemic in our culture that we must actively work against it.
 This book (and also the beautiful t-shirt) help us start those discussions naturally so we can create a culture of active anti-racism in our homes.

 While this picture book isn’t about Maya Angelou, it is authored by her.
 The drawings perfectly complement the inspirational words.
 I love how accessible and inspirational her writing is even for young children.
-It’s a book I love displaying in our home and that we read over and over to foster courage and action.
+It’s a book I love displaying in our home and that we read over and over to foster courage and action through learning about women leaders.

 Ida B. Wells